|Corporate Governance Guidelines|

 The Board believes that management speaks for the Company.
 Individual Board members may, from time to time, meet or otherwise communicate with various constituencies that are involved with the Company, but it is expected that Board members would only do this with the prior knowledge and consent of management and, in most instances, at the request of management.

-At least annually, the Board should review the Company's strategic long range plan, business unit initiatives, capital projects and budget matters.
+At least annually, the Board should review the Company's strategy, long range plan, business unit initiatives, capital projects and budget matters.

 The Board shall maintain a process whereby the Board, its committees and its members are subject to periodic self-evaluation and self-assessment.
 The Governance and Nominating Committee has primary responsibility for conducting the evaluation and assessment process and shall do so on an annual basis.